Anti-Judaism

 In France, while the Nazis occupied the northern portion of the country, the Vichy government maintained control of the south, but make no mistake: they were doing the Nazis’ dirty work with relish.
 As you’ll see in a future post, when it was time to round up the Jews in Paris, it wasn’t the Nazis doing the job, but the French gens d’armes.

-I’ve said it before, and I’ll say it again.
 When we talk about what the Nazis did, we’re really talking about the Nazis and their far too many collaborators.

 The murder of 6 million Jewish people — not to mention the Romani people, homosexuals, communists, people with mental disabilities, and prisoners of war, along with anyone the Nazi party deemed enemies of the state — required cooperation from across the globe.